marshall-buck/usda-prefixtree/README.md

 # A dart library made to create a json database and autocomplete lookup, from the USDA SR Legacy database json download file.
-## This library is only made to create 2 files to be used in other packages.

 #### Link to download Page
 https://fdc.nal.usda.gov/download-datasets.html